agarwl/neural_additive_models/README.md

 Currently, we release the tf.keras.Model (in `models.py`) for NAM which can be simply plugged into any neural network training procedure.
 We also provide helpers for building a computation graph using NAM for classification/regression problems with tf.compat.v1.

+Update (July 7): Added training script for training NAM for a single test/train split.

-ETA for release of training scripts for replicating paper results : June 30.
+ETA for release of cross-validation training scripts for replicating paper results : July 25.